inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_domain_name.md

 : **Field**: `endpoint_configuration.vpc_endpoint_ids`

 `domain_name_status`
-: The status of the DomainName migration.
+: The status of the domain name migration.
 The valid values are `AVAILABLE` and `UPDATING`.
 If the status is `UPDATING`, the domain cannot be modified further until the existing operation is complete.
 If it is `AVAILABLE`, the domain can be updated.

 : **Field**: `domain_name_status`

 `domain_name_status_message`
-: An optional text message containing detailed information about the status of the DomainName migration.
+: An optional text message containing detailed information about the status of the domain name migration.

 : **Field**: `domain_name_status_message`